LLNL/RAJA/docs/sphinx/dev_guide/ci_tasks.rst

   * The ``build_and_test.sh`` script resides in the `RAJAPerf/scripts/gitlab <https://github.com/LLNL/RAJAPerf/tree/develop/scripts/gitlab>`_ directory.
   * The `RAJAPerf/Dockerfile <https://github.com/LLNL/RAJAPerf/blob/develop/Dockerfile>`_ drives the Azure testing pipelines.

-The main difference is that for GitLab CI, is that the Performance Suite uses the RAJA submodules for ``uberenv`` and ``radiuss-spack-configs`` located in the RAJA submodule to avoid redundant submodules.
+The Performance Suite GitLab CI uses the ``uberenv`` and ``radiuss-spack-configs`` versions located in the RAJA submodule to make the testing consistent across projects and avoid redundancy.
 This is reflected in the `RAJAPerf/.uberenv_config.json <https://github.com/LLNL/RAJAPerf/blob/develop/.uberenv_config.json>`_ file which point at the relevant RAJA submodule locations.
+That is the paths contain ``tpl/RAJA/...``.

-Apart from this minor difference, all CI maintenance and development tasks for the RAJA Performance Suite follow the guidance in :ref:`ci_tasks-label`.
+Apart from this minor difference, all CI maintenance and development tasks for the RAJA Performance Suite follow the same pattern that is described in :ref:`ci_tasks-label`.